Getting Pregnant with One Ovary – Is it Possible?

 Every month the ovaries release the egg alternatively.
 If only one ovary is present, an egg is still normally released every month.
 If the ovary is not adjacent to the fallopian tube, as long as it is healthy, the egg can reach the tube.
 Through this tube, the egg reaches the uterus.
 However, this increases the chances of an ectopic pregnancy.

+One ovary pregnancy can seem tricky but it is certainly not impossible.
 Ovulation takes place normally in most women with a single ovary, and these women have no other problems in getting pregnant, although some women might have some fertility issues because they ovulate less frequently.
-When a woman with one ovary who wishes to conceive a child has concerns about her conditions, she should talk to a doctor.
+When a woman with one ovary who wishes to conceive a child has concerns about her condition, she should talk to a doctor.
 Follow these steps to get pregnant.

 Keep a calendar handy while trying to get pregnant.
 Mark in your days of ovulation.
 Women usually ovulate between days 11 and 21 of their menstrual cycle, counting from the first day of their last menstrual cycle.